dapr/dapr/CONTRIBUTING.md

-# Contributing to Actions
+# Contribution Guidelines

 Thank you for your interest in Actions!

 Contributions come in many forms, not just writing code. active participation in discussions and community calls are encouraged.
 This document provides a high-level overview of how you can get involved.